The BEST Cinnamon Buns Recipe + VIDEO

 • Spread butter over the dough and sprinkle evenly with brown sugar and cinnamon

-• Roll the rectangle up tightly, starting at the long end.
+• Roll the rectangle up tightly, starting at the short end.
 Pinch the dough together to form a seam at the end.

 • Trim the ends and slice log in half.
 Slice each half in half, so you have 4 equal pieces.
 Cut each piece into 3 equal sections so you have 12 buns.
 Place in prepared pan on top of sauce.